paillave/Etl.Net/docs/docs/intro.md

 - Email: send or get attachment from received emails
 - Dropbox: read or write
 - Zip: read
+- Something missing?
+Not a problem either!
+Extending ETL.NET for this purpose is simple and easy as well!

 It permits to trace **in detail** the entire activity of a process and use theses traces in any possible way.